Gandja/Spring-Framework/README.md

 # Spring-Framework
-🍃There is Spring Framework Guides from official web-site https://spring.io/guides
+🍃There are Spring Framework Guides from official web-site https://spring.io/guides